IBM-Blockchain-Starter-Kit/fabric-cli/README.md

 # Overview
 The fabric-cli project is a Node.js application written using TypeScript, with the aim of making chaincode deployment simple.
+The tool can be used to install, instantiate/upgrade and invoke chaincode running on any v1.4.x fabric network by creating a `net-config.json` (A number of example `net-config.json` files are included in the `examples/` directory).

+The tool supports the following smart contract languages: Java, Golang and Node.js.

+When attempting to deploy chaincode to a fabric network, the private key and certificate of the target Organizations's admin user are required:
+- For IBP v2 these credentials can be exported via the `Wallet` tab, selecting the admin identity and clicking `Export Identity`.
+The exported credentials are base64 encoded and can be decoded in a Node.js runtime instance using:

+      new Buffer('string_to_be_decoded', 'base64').toString()
+- For local networks deployed using the IBM Blockchain Platform VSCode plugin, these credentials can be found in:

+      ~/.fabric-vscode/local_fabric-ops/wallet/Admin@org1.example.com/

-## Configuring the cli
+## Configuring the CLI
 ---

 1. Go to root directory of project
-2. Run `npm install`
+2. Run `'npm install'`
-3. Run `npm run build` to compile from TS into JS
+3. Run `'npm run build'` to compile from TS into JS
-4. Run `chmod +x fabric-cli.js` to make the file executable
+4. Run `'chmod +x fabric-cli.js'` to make the file executable
-5. Run the command `npm link`
+5. Run the command `'npm link'`
-6. Run the command `fabric-cli --version` to confirm the command is available from the cli
+6. Run the command `'fabric-cli --version'` to confirm the command is available from the cli

-Note: Remember to run `npm unlink` once done to keep `npm` clean!
+Note: Remember to run `'npm unlink'` once done to keep `npm` clean!

-## Example uses
+## Available Commands
 ---

 Currently the following commands are implemented: